-I am the Head of School and SENDCO.
-I am passionate about helping all students to reach their full potential and develop into extraordinary young people.
-My role is all about supporting students to have the best learning experience during their time at Northbrook Primary Academy and making sure their needs are met.
-I work with the children, parents, teachers and the pastoral team to help with strategies to support children.
+I am the Special Educational Needs Co-ordinator (SENDCO).
+I am passionate about helping all children to reach their full potential and develop into extraordinary young people.
+My role is all about supporting children to have the best learning experience during their time at Northbrook Primary Academy and making sure their needs are met.
+I work with the child, parents, teachers and the pastoral team to help with strategies to support the individual child.
 I regularly meet with staff, children and their families to discuss what support they need and challenge and support them in their learning journey.

 Trust Inclusion Manager

-At Northbrook, we provide first-class support for all of our students’ learning within the classroom setting allowing all students to make good progress.
+At Northbrook, we provide first-class support for all of our childrens’ learning within the classroom setting allowing all children to make good progress.
 Our learning support team have expertise in all areas of learning needs.
 We offer quality support for a range of difficulties, including: